Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 sealant application on tire

-Take the wheel off and use a valve core tool to fully release any residual air so the tire’s loose.
-Unseat the bead with Rim Stix and squeeze the measured amount of sealant (about 60–75 mL for a 26–27″ MTB) directly into the tire.
+Take the wheel off and use a valve core tool to release any residual air so the tire loosens.
+Unseat the bead with Rim Stix and pour the measured amount of sealant (about 60–75 mL for a 26–27″ MTB) directly into the tire.
 Push the bead back into the rim, spin the wheel to coat the inside, then reinflate to the correct pressure.

 Remove Wheel And Deflate

-Start by fully deflating the tire: use a valve core removal tool to let all the air out, then unseat the bead with Rim Stix so you can access the inside of the tire.
+Start by fully deflating the tire.
+Use a valve core tool to let all the air out, then unseat the bead with Rim Stix so you can reach the inside.
 After wheel removal, work on a flat, clean surface and keep track of axle hardware.

 1. Remove wheel and perform tire deflation: take out the valve core, confirm no air remains, then pry the bead with Rim Stix to expose the interior.